AtlasPilotPuppy/rust-libp2p-demo/README.md

 p2p - [libp2p](https://libp2p.io/) library in
 Rust.
 The docs for the crate can be found [here](https://crates.io/crates/libp2p).
 This code base contains a simple implementation demonstrating the use.
-Here we have a simple stdio based implementation that lets peers create and share *Memos.
+Here we have a simple stdio based implementation that lets peers create and share *Memos*.
 A memo is a simple note with a title and body.
-Notes can be public if you publish the *Memo or private.
+Notes can be public if you publish the *Memo* or private.
-Public *Memos can be looked up by any peer and can also be shared with peers.
+Public *Memos* can be looked up by any peer and can also be shared with peers.

-## Showcasing Fundamentals
+## Showcasing Fundamentals and Concepts
-- Rust basics
+- Rust fundamentals
 - async programming
 - Using libp2p
 - Using the noise protocol for encryption.